QMCPACK/qmcpack/docs/lab_advanced_molecules.rst

 -  Set samples to equal to (#threads)*blocks.

 -  Set steps to 1.
-Use substeps to control correlation between samples.
+Use substeps to reduce correlation between samples.

--  For cases where equilibration is slow, increase both substeps and warmupsteps.
+-  For cases where equilibration is slow, increase warmupsteps.

 -  For hard cases (e.g., simultaneous optimization of long MSD and 3-Body J), set exp0 to 0 and do a single inner iteration (max its=1)